NamanSoni18/30_days_Voice_Agents/README.md

-# 30 Days of Voice Agents - Echo Bot Application
+# 30 Days of Voice Agents - Echo Bot & LLM Query Application

-A modern web application built with FastAPI, Murf AI, and AssemblyAI that creates an intelligent "Echo Bot" - record your voice, and the AI will echo it back using Murf's natural-sounding voices!
-This project demonstrates seamless integration between speech-to-text and text-to-speech AI services.
+A modern web application built with FastAPI, Murf AI, AssemblyAI, and Google Gemini that creates an intelligent "Echo Bot" and LLM query system.
+Record your voice and the AI will echo it back using Murf's natural-sounding voices, plus query powerful language models with text input!
+This project demonstrates seamless integration between speech-to-text, text-to-speech, and large language model AI services.

 ## ✨ Features